-For an extension to have effect, the partles must agree and must notify the AIRC of the extension.
+For an extension to have effect, the parties must agree and must notify the AIRC of the extension.
 The notification must be in writing and must be provided to the AIRC before the period of operation of the agreement that is specified in the agreement expires (or before the expiry of that period as extended or further extended under the section).

-New section 134L : Effect of certified agreements
+New section 134L: Effect of certified agreements

-It is intended that certified agreements will operate separately from other awards as a means of regulating terms and conditions of employment.
+It is intended that certified agreements operate differently from other awards.

 Paragraph (1)(a) provides that, during the period of operation of a certified agreement specified in the agreement (or that period as extended under section 134K), the terms of the agreement prevail over the terms of an award or order of the AIRC.
-(After the expiry of that period, the certified agreement continues in force, and its terms continue to prevail over the terms of any award or order made prior to that time, but the AIRC may make a new award which overrides it - see notes on proposed subsection 134J(3).)
+After the expiry of that period, the certified agreement continues in force, and its terms continue to prevail over the terms of any award or order made prior to that time, but the AIRC may make a new award which varies or replaces the certified agreement - see notes on proposed subsection 134J(3).)